 Benchmarking for attitude towards the impact and challenges of an IT transformation

-Even if your organization is not yet acknowledging it but the fact remains that the pace at which IT is changing is very rapid.
+Even if your organization is not yet acknowledging it, the pace at which IT is changing is very rapid.
 It is extremely important to realize how this change is impacting businesses and what challenges it poses for them.
 How your organization understands the impact and challenges of this rapid change in the IT landscape is an important criterion in your approach towards an IT transformation.

 Benchmark for the amount of time and resources spent on maintenance vs transformation

 The progress of the IT transformation depends largely on how much time you can devote to innovation.
 There are different activities going on in an organization.
-Companies need to maintain and manage their existing IT infrastructure as well.
+Companies need to maintain and manage their existing IT applications and infrastructure as well.
 They need to minimize downtimes, apply upgrades to the systems, improve security, and much more.
-So, how much time does the organization have left for the development of new projects and drive transformation?
+So, how much time does the organization have left for the development of new projects and driving innovation?
+Achieving the right mix of maintaining the current state while investing in the future is critical.

 Benchmarking in this regard can bring to light some interesting insights.
-It is often seen that most businesses that are not able to successfully carry out IT transformation, focus on one side more than the other.
-They either spend too much on ongoing maintenance or they focus more on innovation.
+It is often seen that most businesses that are not able to successfully carry out IT transformation focus on one side more than the other.
+They either spend too much on ongoing maintenance or they focus too much on innovation at the expense of day-to-day operations.

-But most of the successful organizations are able to strike a balance, dividing their time and resources between both the management of existing resources as well as the adoption of new ones.
-This benchmarking can tell you whether your organization falls in the league of successful businesses that have a balanced approach, or whether you are in the same category as those who struggle to prioritize between maintenance and transformation.
+But most of the successful organizations are able to strike a balance, dividing their time and resources between both the management of existing technologies/systems/processes as well as the adoption of new ones.
+Benchmarking can tell you whether your organization falls in the league of successful businesses that have a balanced approach, or whether you are in the same category as those who struggle to prioritize between maintenance and transformation.

 How roles, powers, authorities and responsibilities intersect

 There is no perfect organizational structure.
-The choice of structure depends on the size and type of company.
+The choice of structure depends on the size and type of company, the industry, the organizational culture, and many other factors.

 Some organizations work better with a mechanistic approach while others benefit more from an organic set-up.
 During a major transformation, the advantages and disadvantages inherent in the adopted structure may surface.
 For example, a company that has several chains of command and siloed operations may experience communication gaps and delays that they can overcome by giving employees more autonomy to make decisions and appointing culture intermediaries/brokers.